 This group has indeed come a long way.
 My hope is to make it easier on those that come after us and hopefully someday the need for this group will no longer exist!

-Julie Marin, Executive Director Founder Transgender Community of Police and Sheriffs (T-COPS) (revised 2/2/2008)
+Julie Callahan, Executive Director Founder Transgender Community of Police and Sheriffs (T-COPS) (revised 2/2/2008)